Toast

 );

-Toast supports a small set of visual variants.
-Keep them limited to avoid semantic overload.
+Toast supports a small set of variants.

 <Toast variant="default">